 Once your starter is alive and active it only needs to be fed when you want to use it.

 Store your starter in the fridge with a fitted lid on in between uses.
-Your starter stays happily dormant in the fridge, you will see just how magic it is when you take it out of the fridge and it looks sludgy and dull, and then it comes up to room temperature and you feed it and it bounces back.
+Your starter stays happily dormant in the fridge, you will see just how magic it is when you take it out of the fridge and it looks flat and inactive, maybe a bit sludgy and dull, and then when you feed it and it gloriously grows and bounces right back.

-After feeding and leaving her to do her work, she’s all bubbly an active and ready to go, as the photo at the top of the page shows.
 This may take 2-3 hours in the summer, or 4-5 hours in the winter, your room temperature will have a big effect on how your starter behaves and responds.
 Warmth will speed it up, cold will slow it down.
-Watch your starter and see how it behaves for you in your environment, and take a note of its activity, the temperature and timings for future reference,
+Watch your starter and see how it behaves for you in your environment, and take a note of its activity, the temperature and timings for future reference.

-It truly is hypnotic, you can see why people fall in love with sourdough, and why some people get a bit obsessive about their starters.
+It can be truly hypnotic, you can see why people fall in love with sourdough, and why some people get a bit obsessive about their starters, but what you don’t need to do, is worry about them, they’re very resilient, a lot more so than people realise at first..

 As time goes on, you will get a feel for your starter and how strong it is.
-You will realise that if you forget to feed it for a couple of weeks, it can still be nurtured back to life.
-If you’re going to be away for many weeks or months, you can feed it up, get it bubbly and active, and dry it out on parchment paper and store it in a jar until you’re ready to reactivate it.
+You will realise that if you forget to feed it for a couple of weeks, or even months, it will be fine.
+If you’re going to be away for many weeks or months, you can make yourself some back up dried starter if you’re worried, you can feed it up, get it bubbly and active, and dry it out on parchment paper and store it in a jar until you’re ready to reactivate it.
+Find the full steps and details here.

 And the most important part of keeping a starter: give it a name!
 Mine is called Star.